-Canon 60D versus Sony A7S II
+Canon 60D vs Sony A7S II

 The Canon EOS 60D and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in August 2010 and September 2015.
 The 60D is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (60D) and a full frame (A7S II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 12 MP.

 Body comparison: Canon 60D vs Sony A7S II